 There are four things in any given year that we need to know in order to start the process of calculating the Linton Yield Method:

 - The Premium

 - The Cash Surrender Value

-- The Cost of One Year Term Insurance on the Insured
+- The Cost of One Year Term Insurance for the Net Amount at Risk

 From there we need to calculate the net amount at risk.
 This is simply the difference between the death benefit and the cash surrender value.
 This is the amount of actual life insurance that exists.
 Or put in another way, this is the amount of money the insurance company is on the hook for if you die.